How to Make Cute Royal Icing Candy Decorations

-- Remember when I said you can make a png of the image?
-If you want a png, just click the little ‘transparent canvas’ box and watch the background disappear.
+- Remember when I said you could make a PNG of the image?
+If you want a PNG, just click the little ‘transparent canvas’ box and watch the background disappear.
 Ta-Dah!

 - Now save the image to your computer and put it someplace you can find it.